 - Severe high blood pressure

-- Abnormal bleeding which can very rarely be life-threatening
+- Severe abnormal bleeding which can be life-threatening

-- Damage to small blood vessels which can cause bleeding and blood clots, and can rarely be life-threatening
+- Damage to small blood vessels which can cause bleeding and blood clots and can be life threatening

-- Protein in your urine which can affect how your kidneys work and very rarely cause renal failure, which can be life-threatening
+- Increased protein in your urine which can affect how your kidneys work and cause renal failure, which can be life-threatening

 - Tumor lysis syndrome: This drug may act on the cancer cells very quickly.
 This may affect how your kidneys work.

 - Changes in your liver function, which can cause liver failure and be life-threatening

 - Severe allergic skin reaction which can rarely be life-threatening.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful.